moby/moby/docs/reference/commandline/load.md

 Options:
       --help           Print usage
   -i, --input string   Read from tar archive file, instead of STDIN.
-                       The tarball may be compressed with gzip, bzip, or xz -q, --quiet          Suppress the load output but still outputs the imported images
+  -q, --quiet          Suppress the load output but still outputs the imported images
 ```